-MAV State Council Meeting - 24 October 2014 mit a motion for consideration by State Council on 24 October 2014, please complete this In email to State Council , no later than 26 Septmber 2014.
-Please note, deadlines are bbserved.
-MOTIO STATE N GOVERNMENT FUNDING FOR VICTORIAN LIBRARY INITIATIVE tted by: South Gippsland Shire Council мотю N: its impl e MAV support the Victorian Library initiative and call on the State Government to fully fund ementation.
-The initiative will provide improved services for customers and will address, in le imbalance betweem State Government and Local Government funding to the public service.
-RATIO NALE: inequity Victoria , following a state-wide campaign by libraries and local government around funding , the Minister for Local Government established a full review of public library services in .
-This was undertaken by the Ministerial Advisory Council on Public Libraries and a report ows Library was developed. riew has been completed and the Victorian Library initiative has been recommended which r a state wide approach to: ove digital content and delivery; Stream ove quality and access of the whole Victorian collection; amline back room processes; ide an enhanced State wide courier service; and ide an integrated and equitable state wide library service.
-Six spe cific actions have been recommended: • A St ate wide single library card; nterlibrary loan and courier service; e wide Radio Frequency Identification (RFID) tagging of collection; • A sir ngle database for all resources held in Victorian libraries; ate wide procurement platform for digital material; and ate wide LOTE (Language Other Than English) collection.
-While the this solution the second se ne review proposed that the Victorian Library initiative be funded by the State Government, stage the government has not committed additional funding to its implementation and has ad that local government and associated library organisations in Victoria must demonstrate iple support for the initiative if funding is to be made available. nal State Government funding for this initiative will, in part, address the imbalance between nd Local Government funding to library services in Victoria.
+MAV State Council Meeting - 24 October 2014

+To submit a motion for consideration by State Council on 24 October 2014, please complete this form and email to State Council, no later than 26 Septmber 2014.
+Please note, deadlines are strictly observed.

+MOTION

+STATE GOVERNMENT FUNDING FOR VICTORIAN LIBRARY INITIATIVE

+Submitted by: South Gippsland Shire Council

+MOTION:

+That the MAV support the Victorian Library initiative and call on the State Government to fully fund its implementation.
+The initiative will provide improved services for customers and will address, in part, the imbalance betweem State Government and Local Government funding to the public library service.

+RATIONALE:

+In 2012, following a state-wide campaign by libraries and local government around funding inequity, the Minister for Local Government established a full review of public library services in Victoria.
+This was undertaken by the Ministerial Advisory Council on Public Libraries and a report Tomorrows Library was developed.

+The review has been completed and the Victorian Library initiative has been recommended which aims for a state wide approach to:

+- Improve digital content and delivery; - · Improve quality and access of the whole Victorian collection; - Streamline back room processes; - Provide an enhanced State wide courier service; and - Provide an integrated and equitable state wide library service.

+Six specific actions have been recommended:

+- A State wide single library card; - · An interlibrary loan and courier service; - State wide Radio Frequency Identification (RFID) tagging of collection; - A single database for all resources held in Victorian libraries; - A State wide procurement platform for digital material; and - A State wide LOTE (Language Other Than English) collection.

+While the review proposed that the Victorian Library initiative be funded by the State Government, at this stage the government has not committed additional funding to its implementation and has indicated that local government and associated library organisations in Victoria must demonstrate in principle support for the initiative if funding is to be made available.

+Additional State Government funding for this initiative will, in part, address the imbalance between State and Local Government funding to library services in Victoria.

+Note: Motions must be submitted by one council but may be supported by other councils.
+The council submitting the motion will need to supply written confirmation from any council(s) listed as supporting the motion.
+All relevant background information in support of the motion should be included in the space provided for the rationale and not in attachments.
+The motion and rationale should be no longer than one page.